Taylor-Patterson/Get-Your-Drink-On/README.md

 # Usage Section

 With the push of a button a drink is easily made, and an LED will indicate which pump is currently dispensing liquid.
-Simply insert the silicone hose into your choice of mix and Get-Your-Drink-On.
+Simply insert the silicone hoses into your choice of mix and Get-Your-Drink-On.

+In order for the build to work as desired simply follow the above instructions and copy-paste our code into your Arduino code, then you are set to go!

 *click on the linke below for a video of our project!*